blended-modeling/eatxt/docs/lsp-experiments.md

 ### Xtext LSP in VS Code
-  In this approach, you---simplifiedly speaking---export an executable of the Xtext LS server into VS Code and register a VS Code extension (basically acting as the language client) that registers a text file suffix with the action of starting the corresponding Xtext LS server.
+  In this approach, you---simply speaking---export an executable of the Xtext LS server into VS Code and register a VS Code extension (which acts as the language client) that registers a text file suffix with the action of starting the corresponding Xtext LS server.

-  Alternatively, you can for debugging purposes start the Xtext LS in Eclipse and let it communicate via a websocket.
+  Alternatively, it is possible to start the Xtext LS in Eclipse and let server and client communicate via a websocket.
-  I did not experiment with this latter variant until now, but after my experiences with this GLSP setting and the problems on exporting an Xtext LS executable should be the starting point.
+  I did not experiment with this latter variant until now, but after my experiences with this GLSP setting and the problems with exporting an Xtext LS executable, this should be the starting point.
-  Note that for this latter case an own sort of [server launcher](https://github.com/itemis/xtext-languageserver-example/blob/master/org.xtext.example.mydsl.ide/src/org/xtext/example/mydsl/ide/RunServer.java) has to be provided (instead of the default <code>org.eclipse.ide.server.ServerLauncher</code>).
+  Note that for this case a custom [server launcher](https://github.com/itemis/xtext-languageserver-example/blob/master/org.xtext.example.mydsl.ide/src/org/xtext/example/mydsl/ide/RunServer.java) has to be provided instead of the default <code>org.eclipse.ide.server.ServerLauncher</code>.
-  However, using the latter case you should be able to skip the complete painful part of [exporting the Xtext LS as executable](#ExportXtextLS)
+  However, using this approach, you should be able to skip the complete painful part of [exporting the Xtext LS as executable](#ExportXtextLS)

 #### Exporting the Xtext LS as Executable <a name="ExportXtextLS"></a>

   **Remark:**
   "The Internet" says that this is very easy, but this is not the case (at least it wasn't easy for me).
   It gets more complicated, if as in our case an [existing metamodel is present in a dedicated plugin](https://github.com/cdietrich/xtext-existing-metamodel-gradle-example).
-  Regarding exporting the Xtext LS executable and registering the VS Code extension, we need to find out a definitly working approach.
+  Regarding exporting the Xtext LS executable and registering the VS Code extension, we need to find a working approach.
   In the end, I combined two different approaches that accidently worked for me.
   Thus, the sections are written quite vague.

   Most VS Code extensions should also run in current Eclipse Theia versions (I did not try it), as both IDEs share many concepts but unfortunately not all.
-  However, you can find also many code examples that provide so-called Eclipse Theia extensions (also for GLSP), but these are only for older Theia versions---don't care about them.
+  However, you can also find many code examples that provide so-called Eclipse Theia extensions (also for GLSP), but these are only for older Theia versions---don't care about them.

   You have to bundle your Xtext plugins with Gradle or Maven, where people say it is easier with Gradle---so I used this approach.
   As a starting point, you can create new Xtext plugins from an Ecore metamodel with the following options and then adapt the Gradle scripts for your probably already existing plugins to your needs:

   ![image](https://user-images.githubusercontent.com/82101353/125102656-d15e2600-e0db-11eb-8118-97f627c2ef6b.png)

-  The "Fat Jar" option uses the ["ShadowJar" Gradle plugin](https://github.com/johnrengelman/shadow) and should bundle **all** required compiled classes (including all dependencies to LSP4J etc.) to one Jar archive.
+  The "Fat Jar" option uses the ["ShadowJar" Gradle plugin](https://github.com/johnrengelman/shadow) and should bundle **all** required compiled classes (including all dependencies to LSP4J etc.) into one Jar archive.
-  For this purpose, this Xtext Wizard option creates a parent plugin that contains the main Gradle script as well as the actual Xtext plugins with dedicated Gradle settings.
+  For this purpose, the Xtext Wizard creates a parent plugin that contains the main Gradle script as well as the actual Xtext plugins with dedicated Gradle settings.
   However, although the Jar archive looks fine at the first glance, it was not sufficient for me (see next section).

-  Furthermore, if you infer the grammar from a metamodel that typically resides in an already existing plugin, this is not considered by the Gradle scripts.
-  Thus, you have to adapt the main Gradle script as well as the particular plugins' Gradle settings to also include the base metamodel plugin as dependency.
+  Furthermore, the Gradle scripts do not support a grammar from a metamodel that resides in an already existing plugin.
+Thus, you have to adapt the main Gradle script as well as the particular plugins' Gradle settings to also include the base metamodel plugin as a dependency.
   I prefer the following structure, similar to the one that the Xtext wizard proposes:
   - Having the main Gradle scripts directly in the Eclipse development workspace, where <code>settings.gradle</code> includes all relevant plugins (particularly, <code>include '\<yourBaseMetamodelPlugin\>')</code>.
   - The main Gradle script is the <code>build.gradle</code> in the Eclipse development workspace.
   This might be adapted from the initially generated Gradle scripts from the Xtext wizard using the "Generic IDE Support" and "Fat Jar" options (see above).
-  However, as the deployment did not really work out for me (see below), we should in the future have a look into the [script applied in the Xtext LS example] (https://github.com/itemis/xtext-languageserver-example/blob/master/build.gradle), which still seems to be up-to-date.
+  However, as the deployment did not really work out for me (see below), we should in the future have a look at the [script applied in the Xtext LS example] (https://github.com/itemis/xtext-languageserver-example/blob/master/build.gradle), which still seems to be up-to-date.
-  - Any of the packaged plugins (i.e., subfolders of the Eclipse development workspace) must have a dedicated <code>settings.gradle</code> that covers all the required dependencies.
+  - Any of the packaged plugins (i.e., subfolders of the Eclipse development workspace) must have a dedicated <code>settings.gradle</code> that cover all required dependencies.
-  - During packaging the plugins with Gradle, keep the LSP and Java versions in mind!
+  - While packaging the plugins with Gradle, keep the LSP and Java versions in mind!

 ##### Required Plugin Adaptations as Prerequisite

   - In the plugin <code>\<yourXtextPluginsBasicName\></code>, [extend the class](https://github.com/cdietrich/xtext-existing-metamodel-gradle-example/blob/master/org.xtext.example.mydsl/src/org/xtext/example/mydsl/MyDslStandaloneSetup.xtend) <code>\<yourXtextPluginsBasicName\>.\<yourGrammarName\>StandaloneSetup</code> by overriding the method <code>register</code>.
   This is required in VS Code for unknown reasons.
   Luckily, this causes no changes to the behavior of the conventional Xtext editor and hence can safely be added.